 Since $F$ is degree $n-1$, it follows that $\sqcup _nF(\widetilde {\bf X}(S,-))$ is cartesian.
 Then by Lemma \ref{l:cartesian}, $\sqcup _nF( \widetilde{\bf X}(-,-))$ is cartesian.
 Since $\sqcup _nF(\widetilde{\bf X}(-,T))$ is cartesian for each $T\neq \emptyset,$ Lemma \ref{l:cartesian} guarantees that $\sqcup _nF(\widetilde{\bf X}(-,\emptyset))$ must be as well.

 Assuming that $F$ is $n$-excisive relative to $A$, by Remark \ref{r:viewcube}.1, we need to show that $\sqcup _nF(\widetilde {\bf X}({\bf n},-))$ is cartesian to conclude that $F$ is degree $n-1$.
 By Lemma \ref{l:degreen}, we know that $\sqcup _nF(\widetilde {\bf X}(S,-))$ is cartesian for each $S\subset {\bf n}$, $S\neq {\bf n}$.
 Hence by Lemma \ref{l:cartesian} it suffices to show that $\sqcup _nF(\widetilde {\bf X}(-,-))$ is cartesian.
 We do so by applying Lemma \ref{l:cartesian} after making sure that $\sqcup _nF(\widetilde {\bf X}(-,T))$ is cartesian for each $T\subseteq {\bf n}$.
 This has been done for $T\neq \emptyset$ above.
-When $T=\emptyset$, $\widetilde{\bf X}(-,T)$ is $(\coprod _n)^{A}_{\bf X}$ and so $\sqcup _nF(\widetilde {\bf X}(-,T))$ is cartesian by assumption. \end{proof}
+When $T=\emptyset$, $\widetilde{\bf X}(-,T)$ is $(\sqcup^n)^{A}_{\bf X}$ and so $\sqcup _nF(\widetilde {\bf X}(-,T))$ is cartesian by assumption. \end{proof}